Pediatric Herpes Simplex Virus Infection Clinical Presentation

 Patients with herpes simplex virus pharyngotonsillitis typically present with ulcers and exudates on the posterior pharynx and tonsillar area.
 Lesions may also be noted on the tongue, buccal mucosa, or gingiva.
 Fever may last 2-7 days.
 Cervical adenopathy is common.

 Recurrent orolabial herpetic infection is preceded by a prodrome of pain, burning, tingling, and itching.
 The prodrome is followed by the emergence of painful vesicles 24-48 hours later.
 The vesicles evolve into pustules and heal by crusting.
-Lesions typically appear on the vermillion border of the lip.
+Lesions most frequently appear on the vermillion border of the lip.

 Genital infections

-Primary genital herpes appears as macules and papules, followed by vesicles, pustules, and ulcers.
+The rash of primary genital herpes initially appears as macular and papular lesions, followed by a distribution of vesicles, blisters and pustules, with eventual rupture and formation of ulcers.
 Fever and localized inguinal adenopathy are frequently noted.
-Lesions are typically observed on labia major, labia minora, and mons pubis in females and on the shaft of the penis in males.[50]
+Lesions are typically observed on labia majora, labia minora, and mons pubis in females and on the shaft of the penis in males.
+[68, 26]

 The painful and tender lesions are associated with dysuria and may involve the buttocks, perineum, and vagina.
 Urinary retention is observed in 10-15% of female patients.